sammy-87/EE-309-Project-1-multi-cycle-processor-IITB-RISC-/README.md

 6. Priority Encoder
 7. Miscellaneous Registers- T1,T2,T3,PEN,IR

 - There are 38 control bits and 17 states(including reset state) in our design.
+- The datapath and the hardware flowcharts have been provided as PDF files in repo.
 - The top level entity is [up](https://github.com/sammy-87/EE-309-Project-1-multi-cycle-processor-IITB-RISC-/tree/master/uP).
 The design was verified using RTL simulation and Signal Tap Analyzer.

 # Team Members: